euroscipy/euroscipy.github.io/content/pages/2023/sprint.md

 fixes, new features, improvements to the documentation and others.

-Sprints are a great way to get started in open source development, learn, and meet like minded people.
+Sprints are a great way to get started in open source development, learn, and meet like-minded people.
 All EuroSciPy attendees are welcome and encouraged to join the sprints.

 The definitive schedule is not yet known and more sprints will be added when